-- Make a game to sort by beginning letter sounds.
+- Make an alphabet game to sort by beginning letter sounds.

-- Take learning outside with an sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.
+- Take learning outside with a sidewalk letter sound scavenger hunt like I Am Momma – Hear Me Roar.

 - Another version of this would be to spray the letter that makes the sound from Train Up a Child.